Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Maximum tip-offset considerations also apply to follow and draw shots.
 See "How High or Low Should You Hit the Cue Ball?"
 (BD, September, 2011) for more info.

 Now, to achieve the most effect from sidespin (i.e., get the most rebound angle change off a cushion), you want to use a drag shot where you start the CB off with backspin, and the backspin wears off on the way to the cushion.
 The problem with hitting below center is that you must decrease the amount of sidespin (tip offset) a little.
 However, because the drag action slows the cue ball while retaining most of the sidespin, the rebound angle will be larger.
-For more info, see drag follow.
+For more info, see the drag shot resource page.

 Some people think low-squirt shafts or tip type/brand or other things can help you get significantly more spin on the CB, but this is not the case.
 For more info see: